rockettheme/docs/Docs/wordpress/themes/fracture/INDEX.md

 Introduction
 -----

 ![][fracture]

-Fracture, the April 2013 theme release, is a RocketTheme template built upon the Gantry4 Framework which features a responsive layout core, a rejuvenated administrative interface, and optimized coding.
+Fracture, the April 2013 theme release, is a RocketTheme theme built upon the Gantry4 Framework which features a responsive layout core, a rejuvenated administrative interface, and optimized coding.
 The theme focuses on a clean and minimal design with a unique overlay system for stunning results.

 The theme also uses LESS, a dynamic stylesheet language, that extends CSS with dynamic behavior.
 RokSprocket further benefits from custom styling, adding rich focus to a conservative design backdrop.

 Requirements
 -----

 * Apache 2.x or Microsoft IIS 7
 * PHP 5.3.x
 * MySQL 5.0.4 or higher